hpienczykowska/beta-europe.github.io/calendar/index.md

-To ensure you never miss a Model EU event, please subscribe to our [RSS feed]({{ site.url }}/feed.xml) to follow our news and consider our comprehensive Model EU Calendar on this very site that we plan to updated progressively.
+To ensure you never miss a Model EU event, please subscribe to our [RSS feed]({{ site.url }}/feed.xml) to follow our news and consider our comprehensive Model EU Calendar on this very site that we plan to update progressively.

-Click on a conference for more information
+**Click on a conference for more information.**